carla-simulator/carla/Docs/benchmark_creating.md

     class ForwardAgent(Agent):

-To have its performance evaluated, the Forward derived class _must_ redefine the *run_step* function as it is done in the following excerpt:
+To have its performance evaluated, the ForwardAgent derived class _must_ redefine the *run_step* function as it is done in the following excerpt:

     def run_step(self, measurements, sensor_data, directions, target):
         """